lightstep/observability-lab-k23/README.md

 The operator will now inject instrumentation into the pod created by this deployment, lighting up the OpenTelemetry instrumentation and adding in automatic instrumentation for Kafka.

+## Cleaning Up

+After you've completed the lab, please run `./scripts/deprovision_ls.sh` and `make destroy` to clean up the resources that you created.